Dawlish railway station: Description

 The station is adjacent to the beach near the gardens at the centre of the town.
 The main frontage is in banded rusticated masonry.
 The remaining walls are rendered except for the east elevation, which faces the sea, which is in rubble stone.
-The station buildings are Grade II listed.
-It has two storeys as the railway runs above street level and a café occupies most of the street frontage.
-The main entrance is at road level on the side served by trains to Exeter.
-This opens onto a booking office with an ornate ceiling from where a flight of stairs lead up to the Exeter platform, but step-free access can be obtained through a gate from the car park beside the station buildings, which is the only access route when the booking office is closed.
+The station buildings are Grade II listed buildings.
+It has two storeys, as the railway runs above street level, and a café occupies most of the street frontage.
+The main entrance is at road level on the side served by trains to Exeter St Davids.
+This opens onto a booking office with an ornate ceiling.

-Access to the opposite platform is by way of a covered footbridge, the stairways of which are contained within the building.
-Passengers who cannot use the steps can be escorted across the barrow crossing at the south end of the station by the station staff.
+Access to the opposite platform is provided via a covered footbridge, with its stairways enclosed within the station building.
+A second fully accessible footbridge, equipped with lifts, is situated adjacent to the car park.
+This removed the need for the former barrow crossing at the south end of the station, which has since been closed.

 Immediately to the south of the station is the low Colonnade Viaduct, which carries the railway above the small river that runs through the gardens and the main footpath from the town to the beach and the South West Coast Path.
-To the north of the station is Coastguards Footbridge, with Coastguards Cottage, now a café, on the hill above the line to the west, and Brunel's Boat House between the line and the beach to the east.
+To the north of the station is Coastguards Footbridge, with Coastguards Cottage, now a café, on the hill above the line to the west, with Brunel's Boat House between the line and the beach to the east.